kenokaicer/kanpachian/Readme.md

 - Models
 - Composer Autoload working
 - Build Data Base
-- Change SteasByEvent enum to Class
 - ArtistDao converted and automated as much as posible
+- Change SteasByEvent enum to Class (load list when program starts)

 TO DO